axibase/atsd/administration/replication.md

 # Replication

-This article describes how to configure ATSD replication.
+This document describes how to configure ATSD replication.

 The replication process is from master to slave, meaning where all transactions on the master cluster are replayed to the slave cluster.